Rib & Wing Festival

 Rib & Wing Vendors are subject to change

 Rib & Wing Festival Entertainment Schedule

-Johnny Cardo is an 18 year old singer/songwriter from White Oak, Pa. who has been playing guitar since age 7 years old and started singing since at 15.
-Johnny's established himself as an extraordinary talent who was born to entertain and has been associated with The Clarks since the age of 13 and even shared the stage with them!
-Johnny has been playing out at different establishments and venues with his playing partner and mentor Michael Todd for the last few years.
-Johnny and Michael have become a great acoustic duo entertaining crowds with their own style of acoustic genius.
+John Cardo is a singer/songwriter from White Oak, Pa. who has been playing guitar since age 7 years old and started singing since at 15.
+John's established himself as an extraordinary talent who was born to entertain and has been associated with The Clarks since the age of 13 and even shared the stage with them!
+John has been playing out at different establishments and venues with his playing partner and mentor Michael Todd for the last few years.
+John and Michael have become a great acoustic duo entertaining crowds with their own style of acoustic genius.

 North Of Mason Dixon, aka NOMaD, broke on to the country scene in 2005 after placing as runner up in the highly publicized, Colgate Country Showdown; Since then, this high energy act brings there rock roots to the stage all over the country.

 NOMaD is an innovative band combining infectious lyrics and melodies with the energy, passion, and ambition that promise to carry them far beyond the Mason-Dixon line and solidify them a spot in the music industry of the future.

 Selected to perform at the CMA Music Festival in recent years, NOMaD as opened for or supported over 100 national artists including Kenny Chesney, Keith Urban, Brad Paisley, Rascal Flatts, Brooks & Dunn, Toby Keith, Big & Rich, Craig Morgan, Little Big Town, George Jones, Joe Nichols, Neal McCoy, Van Zant, Gary Allan, Jimmy Wayne, Jake Owen, Luke Bryan, Sara Evans, Rissi Palmer, David Allen Coe, The Lost Trailers, Lee Ann Womack, and many more.